World Athletics starts this Friday; know where to watch | athletics

 Oregon World Championships in Athletics — Photo: Martin Rickett/PA Images

 The competition in the city of Eugene will be broadcast live on sportv channels.
 The ge will also follow some tests in real time.
-The Oregon Athletics World Championship runs until Sunday, July 24th.
+The Oregon Athletics World Cup runs through Sunday, July 24th.

 Find out when and where to attend the event: